holaphil/garbarnation-aab73/content/pages/episodes/wolf-moon-lodge.md

 title: Wolf Moon Lodge
 subtitle: >-
-  Take a tour and witness Amy's homage to the independent art and artists that helped inspire such a wonderful sanctuary.
+  Take a tour and witness Amy's homage to the independent art and artists that helped inspire this wonderful GarBar sanctuary.
 date: '2021-12-10'
 categories:
   - content/data/categories/season-1.yaml